boostdotfun/documentation/Tokenomics.md

 At the start of the bonding curve, 28 solana worth of virtual reserve is added, along with the 752 million tokens, creating a starting market cap of around 4000$.

 When a token completes its bonding curve, the 70% of the remaining 248 million tokens(about 173 million tokens) and 79 solana are sent to a pool on radium.
 The remaining 30% are burnt.
+This allows the token to keep its value when launched on radium.

 ***Important notes***: